CommodoreOS/PCUAE-Atari2600-USB-ROM-Loader/README.md

 A Mini USB OTGUSB Cable(Sony EC310 Micro USB OTG Cable works) https://www.amazon.co.uk/Sony-EC310-MicroUSB-Adapter-Cable-Black/dp/B00XG8KDVO https://www.ebay.co.uk/sch/i.html?_from=R40&_trksid=p2334524.m570.l1313&_nkw=Sony+EC310+MicroUSB+to+USB+Adapter+OTG+Cable

-They do say you can use a Micro USB to USB-C Adapter then plug in the Sony USCOTG cable into it and then a 4 port hub thats powered so it powers the Atari2600 Plus becuase your using its USB-C port that powers it, but I have never tested it, so you might have to experiment abit to get the USB Drive to work, but the easiest way is above and use a Sony OTG Cable.
+They do say you can use a Micro USB to USB-C Adapter then plug in the Sony USBOTG cable into it and then a 4 port hub thats powered so it powers the Atari2600 Plus becuase your using its USB-C port that powers it, but I have never tested it, you can not use a USB-C USBOTG cable, the Atari2600 Plus USB-C port is not complaint with USBOTG, so you might have to experiment abit to get the USB Drive to work, but the easiest way is above and use a Sony OTG Cable.

-A screw driver to open the Atari2600 Plus, there is no other way doing this, it does not work via the USB-C port, not for me anyway.
+A screw driver to open the Atari2600 Plus up, there is no other way doing this(in the future I might add the dmenu.bin modified file to a image so you can just flash it instead to the Atari2600 Plus), it does not work via the USB-C port, not for me anyway, it might for others.

 Putty - A TTY shell for Linux/Windows so you can communicate with the Atari2600+, there is a Windows version, I use it: https://www.chiark.greenend.org.uk/~sgtatham/putty/